-Virgin Atlantic is an airline that has historically pretty conservative with their growth.
-The airline did recently announce flights to Tel Aviv, which is their new shortest route.
-Now the airline is announcing their first flight to South America.
+Virgin Atlantic is an airline that has historically been pretty conservative with their growth.
+This February the airline announced flights to Tel Aviv, which is their new shortest route.
+Then in March the airline announced flights to Sao Paulo, which will be their only route to South America.

 Virgin Atlantic will be going head-to-head against both British Airways and LATAM, which also operate the route.